Alejogb1/job-board/blog-data/rhome-must-be-set-environment-registry-error.md

 id: "rhome-must-be-set-environment-registry-error"
 ---

-Okay so this 'r\_home must be set environment registry error' thing yeah I’ve seen that one too many times trust me I’ve wrestled with this beast since like well before some of you were even thinking about coding.
+ so this 'r\_home must be set environment registry error' thing yeah I’ve seen that one too many times trust me I’ve wrestled with this beast since like well before some of you were even thinking about coding.
 It’s a classic head scratcher but it's not voodoo it's usually a straightforward config problem.

 Let's break it down first the error message itself 'r\_home must be set' pretty much screams that your R installation or more specifically the system can't find where R is actually located.
 R uses this `R_HOME` environment variable to know where its core files are located think of it as a GPS for your R installation.
 If the GPS is missing or has the wrong address R is lost and throws this error.